 Bridget Mildon, is the Founder of FND Hope, and Chairperson of FND Hope UK.
 She works with leading specialists around the world to educate medical professionals and tackle the common misunderstandings, not only about patients with functional disorders, but also about diagnostic error and the coding crisis.
 She has a diverse and unique approach to this field, which she has gained through advocacy work with patients.

 Bridget became interested in functional illness after she experienced a world of medical uncertainty.
 When her medically unexplained puzzle morphed into a medically explained picture and she finally received proper treatment, Bridget transitioned into the medical world, actively engaging as a patient advocate.

 Bridget spends most of her time helping patients and doctors understand Functional Neurological Disorder.
 She has had the opportunity to attend and give remarks at various FND training seminars including Birmingham, England.
 While in the UK, Bridget met with leading researchers in the FND field from Scotland and England, holding patient support meetings throughout the UK.
 She has submitted commentary to the pertinent work groups connected with DSM and ICD coding changes, and a response in the British Medical Journal advocating for those with functional symptoms.

 Bridget is a wife and mother of three.
 She feels passionately about spreading awareness, and bridging the gap between what is known and what is believed about Functional Neurological Disorder.

-Dawn Golder is a Trustee for FND Hope UK and the Director of Fundraising.
+Dawn Golder is a Trustee for FND Hope UK and the UK Executive Director.
 Dawn works as a Process Design Analyst and is an accredited Six Sigma Green Belt; she also has her PRINCE 2 Practitioner qualification making her an effective communicator for all levels of personnel.
 These designations enable her to be a proficient project manager, ensuring challenging deadlines are met and processes are improved to reduce non-value add activities.

 Professor Mark Edwards finally diagnosed Ms Golder with Migraine induced Functional Neurological Disorder in March 2017, after a 2-year battle to get a diagnosis.
 Dawn feels passionate about spreading awareness of FND and working collaboratively with others countries to share experiences and learning’s.